deeplearning4j/deeplearning4j/sentenceiterator.md

 Here's how to create a UimaSentenceItrator.

             SentenceIterator iter = UimaSentenceIterator.create("path/to/your/text/documents");

-You can also instanitate directly like so:
+You can also instantiate directly:

 			SentenceIterator iter = new UimaSentenceIterator(path,AnalysisEngineFactory.createEngine(AnalysisEngineFactory.createEngineDescription(TokenizerAnnotator.getDescription(), SentenceAnnotator.getDescription())));

 For those familiar with Uima, this uses uimafit extensively for creation of analysis engines.